seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 848 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 849 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 841+6=847
+//// 843+6=849

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 48 (2024, Tuesday, December 17th at 07:40 pm PST)
+//// File version: 49 (2024, Wednesday, December 18th at 07:23 pm PST)
-//// Line count (including blank lines and compiler line): 907
+//// Line count (including blank lines and compiler line): 908

 //// ----------------------------------------------------- \\\\